Struct: TQuery

 -

-public: template <typename RESULT, typename FUNCTOR> TOptional<RESULT> FindMap( FUNCTOR Func );
+FindMappublic: template <typename RESULT, typename FUNCTOR> TOptional<RESULT> FindMap( FUNCTOR Func );

 Finds and returns value in this iterator that passes

-predicate, mapped to another type.Note
+FUNCTORpredicate, mapped to another type.Note

-in the predicate where some value means "found" an none means "not found".Example
+FUNCTORshould comply to given function signature:TOptional<Item>(I::Item Value)whereValueholds current value yielded by iterator.RESULTis the returned type and use should always returnTOptional<RESULT>in the predicate where some value means "found" an none means "not found".Example

 // 5.0 const TOptional<float> Result = IterRange(0, 10).FindMap<float>( [](const auto& Value) { if (Value >= 5) { return TOptional<float>(static_cast<float>(Value)); } else { return TOptional<float>(); } });